 III.
+ESTABLISHING THE CONFERENCE BUDGET

+Many financial and budget discussions in Article III are based on adopted financial policies of APA California.
+For substantiation of the discussions in Article III, refer to the Financial Policies, General Financial Policies, Conference Financial Policies & Conference Checking Accounts.
+Topics include: Conference Expenses; Conference Bank Accounts & Conference Budget Advances; Conference Profits & Profit Distribution; Situation of Conference Loss; Board Meeting Hotel at the Annual Conference; Elected Board Discount toward Basic Registration Fee; Registration Fees & Hotel Expense for the Chapter President & Guests, VP Conferences, APA National Representatives and CHC Co-Chairs; Registration Fees & Rates; Student Registration Rates; Categories Allowing Reduced Conference Fees; Registration Rates for Non-Members.

+If changes are adopted to conference budget or financial policies in the APA California Financial Policies document, those changes shall be put into effect in this Handbook through a minor amendment, approvable by the Chapter President and VP Conferences.

-ESTABLISHING THE CONFERENCE BUDGETdevelopment of the conference budget
+development of the conference budget

 The VP Conferences in consultation with the Conference Accounting Contractor and CHC co-chairs shall develop a preliminary conference budget.
 As noted below, all conference expenses shall be accounted for in the budget.
 The budget shall detail anticipated revenues from registration fees, exhibitors, sponsorships, and any other revenue sources.
 In addition, all anticipated expenses shall be detailed, including administration costs, special event costs, transportation, meals, vendors both off-site and on-site (such as drayage), publicity, reproduction, website, registration, and any other expenses.
 Conference contractors’ fees will be provided to the CHC for that year.

-Appendix E is a standard budget format that the Chapter will provide to the CHC which contains all required line items and explanations of what each item consists of.
+Appendix E is a standard budget format that the Chapter will provide the latest version of to the CHC; it will contain all required line items and their explanations.
 This budget format and exact lines MUST BE USED by the CHC to prepare or amend the budget unless the VP Conferences approves additional sub-items to be added.
-These lines translate to items the Chapter monitors as well as provides a year-to-year comparison of similar expenses that the CHC budget for.
+These lines translate to expenses and income the Chapter monitors as well as provides a year-to-year comparison of similar expenses..
 The CHC will receive an orientation to the budget structure by the VP Conferences and the Conference Accounting Contractor and the Conference Management Contractor.
-Note that this budget may be slightly updated by the VP Conferences and the Accounting Management Contractor before it is forwarded to your CHC.
+Note that this budget may be slightly updated from what is in Appendix E by the VP Conferences and the Accounting Management Contractor before it is forwarded to your CHC.

 Sample Profit and Loss statements reflecting final costs vs project budgets are provided in Appendix F. The CHC should use the prior year’s Profit & Loss Summary as a guide to estimate current types and amounts of charges to plan for.
-Experience has shown that the base attendee projection shall be 1200 for urban areas and 600 for non-urban areas although the budget developed can show revenue and expenses for a range of attendance levels: e.g., 1000, 1200, 1500.
+Experience has shown that the base attendee projection shall be 1200 for urban areas and 600 for non-urban areas although the budget developed can show revenue and expenses for a range of attendance levels based on recent conference history or economic conditions: e.g., 1000, 1200, 1500.
+The VP Conferences will work with the CHC and the Conference Management Consultant to determine the range of attendance that should be anticipated.

 Registration Fees

-The amount of the registration fees shall be included in the budget and approved by the Board with the budget approval.
+The amount of the registration fees shall be included in the CHC’s draft budget and approved by the Board with the budget approval.
 (See III.K for information on setting the fees).
-It should not be presumed by the CHC that the registration fees will either stay the same or increase from year to year; it is a discussion that must occur as a Board discussion before the CHC should proceed to project income based on registration fees.
+It should not be presumed by the CHC that the registration fees will either stay the same or increase from year to year; it is a discussion that must occur as a Board discussion before the CHC projects income based on registration fees.

-Conference Expenses (also chapter Financial Policy)
+Conference Expenses